 For best results, keep an open mind and stay flexible -- the cardinal rules of traveling last-minute on the cheap.
-Check out these five Web sites when the travel bug bites.
+Check out these four Web sites when the travel bug bites.

 LastMinute.com offers "last second deals" for travel over the upcoming week or two.
 Note that these deals target weekend travelers; departures are only available between Wednesday and Saturday.

 Leaving our destination options open, we plugged in dates for the upcoming weekend (leaving Philadelphia on Friday and returning Sunday).
 One of the cheapest results was a "Wicked Smaahrt" package in Boston, starting at just $269 per person for airfare, hotel, tax recovery and service fees.
 A variety of other U.S. cities were also featured for less than $400 per person.
 The lowest-priced international options were Toronto ("Shiny, Happy People, Eh?") from $451 per person and Mexico City from $551.

 The site also offers flight/car, hotel/car and flight/luxury hotel pairings.
 It's owned and operated by Travelocity.